-The proposed Ordinary Resolution 3 is for the purpose of seeking renewal for the general mandate to empower the Directors of the Company pursuant to Sections 75 and 76 of the Companies Act 2016, from the date of the Forty-Fifth Annual General Meeting ("45th AGM") of the Company, to issue and allot shares in the Company at any time to such persons in their absolute discretion without convening a general meeting provided that the aggregate number of the shares issued does not exceed ten percent (10%) of the total number of issued shares of the Company for the time being.
+The proposed Ordinary Resolution 3 is for the purpose of seeking renewal for the general mandate to empower the Directors of the Company pursuant to Sections 75 and 76 of the Companies Act 2016, from the date of the 46th AGM of the Company, to allot and issue shares in the Company at any time to such persons in their absolute discretion without convening a general meeting provided that the aggregate number of the shares issued does not exceed ten percent (10%) of the total number of issued shares of the Company for the time being.
 The general mandate, unless revoked or varied at general meeting, will expire at the next AGM of the Company.